ezgiturali/Starbucks-Locations-in-America/README.md

-# Starbucks in America
+# Starbucks Locations in America

- Locations of the Starbucks in America
+I took the Starbucks locations in America and marked them.
+Also, I created a heatmap.
+Browser may take a little longer to render.